arjanvdmeij/msp4-bricksticker/README.md

 - The superuser can do what staff members can, plus perform user management in the admin panel, as well as group management.

 #### Wireframe and User Stories
-For user stories and wireframe mockups created as part of this project, see the [**Word document**](https://github.com/arjanvdmeij/msp4-bricksticker/blob/master/MSP-4-Brickstickershop.docx) located in the root of this repository.
+For user stories and wireframe mockups created as part of this project, see [**MSP-4-Brickstickershop.docx**](https://github.com/arjanvdmeij/msp4-bricksticker/blob/master/MSP-4-Brickstickershop.docx), located in the root of this repository.

 ## Features
 ### Existing apps